sbrl/Pepperminty-Wiki/README.md

 ### Requirements
 - PHP-enabled webserver
 - PHP session support (for logging in, see [here](https://php.net/manual/en/session.installation.php) for more information)
-- The following PHP extensions: mbstring, gd (for preview generation), and fileinfo (for proper mime type checking of uploaded files)
+- The following PHP extensions: mbstring, imagick (for preview generation), and fileinfo (for proper mime type checking of uploaded files)
 - Write access to own folder (only for editing)

 ### Getting your own copy